Flooding + Stormwater

 Flood Insurance

 Many buildings that flood are not in a mapped flood zone.
-You can buy flood insurance through a local insurance agent, no matter what flood zone you live or work in.
-Rates are set by the National Flood Insurance Program.
-Because Overland Park participates in FEMA’s community rating system program, residents can receive a discounted rate on flood insurance.
+You can buy flood insurance through a local insurance agent, no matter what flood zone you are in.
+Contents coverage is available for renters.

 Building in the Floodplain